idibidiart/graffalo/README.md

-## Making 'Change' a First-Class Citizen in Platform Architecture
+## Pure UI with GraphQL and Entity-Mapped Microservices API: Making Change a First-Class Citizen in Platform Architecture

 ### Responsive and Native Apps: From Anti-Patterns To Effective Patterns